 Cruise vessels don’t get much smaller than these two, and their rugged construction makes them ideal for cruising Scotland’s beautiful and wildlife-filled Western Isles.

 Ship, Year Delivered & Passengers: ELIZABETH G (stabilized) was rebuilt in 1995 from a Norwegian rescue vessel and takes 10 passengers; 12 on a charter.
-PROUD SEAHORSE was purchased in 2016 and will begin cruising in spring 2017 with 10 passengers, therefore, doubling the size of the line.
+PROUD SEAHORSE was purchased in 2016 and began sailing on May 13, 2017 with 10 passengers, therefore, doubling the line’s capacity.
+N.B.
+For a short period, a review of the first cruise by the ship’s wildlife expert is on the cruise line’s website.

 Passenger Decks: ELIZABETH G has 3 decks, and PROUD SEAHORSE 4 decks, and neither has elevators.
 This pair is not suitable for wheelchair passengers.
 Passengers with mobility issues are helped on and off the ships.